-Pupils sit an in-class assessment at the end of each topic, approximately one every 6 weeks, as well as an end-of-year assessment in examination week.
+Pupils sit an in-class assessment at the end of each topic, as well as an end-of-year assessment in examination week.

 Five out of the ten required practical tasks are completed this year, as well as the analytical and mathematical skills to process data generated from these.
 Pupils will also learn how to work safely in the laboratory and to complete group work effectively.